-Institute of Parasitology Macdonald Campus 21,111 Lakeshore Roa51 4.1,111 Lak section 12.4.5: Master of Science, Applied (M.Sc.A.)
+section 12.4.5: Master of Science, Applied (M.Sc.A.)
 Biotechnology (Non-Thesis) (45 credits)

-biomedicine, agriculture, or the environment.
+Candidates must possess a bachelor's degree in the biological/molecular sciences or an equivalent program.
+This applied master's program is unique in Quebec.
+It aims to prepare students for entry into the biotechnology and pharmaceutical industry or equip them to pursue further graduate studies in biomedicine, agriculture, or the environment.
 Students can choose from a wide range of complementary courses given throughout the McGill campuses to "design" their own program toward a future career choice.
-The program provides in-house training in molecular biology with a strong focus on the molecular/biochemical sciences.
+The program provides in-house training in cell and molecular biology, and protein biochemistry, with a strong focus on the molecular/biochemical sciences.
 Concurrently, it provides teaching in management and gives students the opportunity to look at the business aspect of biotechnology.

 A research internship of four to eight months is carried out in an active laboratory, and students learn to present and write research results.
 Graduates will find jobs ranging from positions as research assistants and/or technicians in biomedical or pharmaceutical laboratories to managerial or supervisory positions.
-They may also pursue a career in the business of biotechnology including patent and intellectual property management.
+They may also pursue a career in the b